How does an opera singer end up

 My mission here is to make sure that everyone who needs financial help can get it.

-If you are really looking for some face-to-face help, but don’t have the money right now, I encourage you to sign up for my regular OFFICE HOURS.
+If you are really looking for some face-to-face help, but don’t have the money right now, I encourage you to sign up for my monthly OFFICE HOURS.

-I do 3 hours of free money coachings most weeks, and although we will not be able to go into as much depth there as we would in a planning or coaching scenario, I can still help guide you to the next step.
+I do 3-4 hours of free money coachings every month, and although we will not be able to go into as much depth there as we would in a planning or coaching scenario, I can still help guide you to the next step.

 If you’re interested working with me more intensely, why not apply for PAY-WHAT-YOU-CAN FINANCIAL PLANNING.
 A program where low-income earners can apply for full or partial subsidies on financial planning.